ehassaan/vue-zoomable/README.md

 ### Document Flow

 If you have any document flow whatsoever on your page, it certainly won't do if you can only zoom with the mouse wheel.
 Because that would scroll the document at the same time.
-One sollution might be to do some weird stuff with prevent default or smth.
-But that gets messy REAAAL quickly.
+Thanks to [Hellow2](https://github.com/HeIIow2) for document flow and control buttons features.

+---

 My sollution was inspired by [Google-Maps](https://developers.google.com/maps/documentation/javascript/examples/control-default).
 You can set the prop `enableWheelOnKey` to whatever key button you like. _(Every value that can be found in KeyEvents `event.key` are valid and should work)_.
 If `enableWheelOnKey` is set, the zoom on Wheel will only work, if simmultaniously the corresponding Button is pressed.